Hi there ๐Ÿ‘‹, my name is Stefano Ottolenghi ๐Ÿคธ

 • Querying and modeling for graph databases

 A workshop on the power of graph databases to takle connected data, where other database engines fall short.
 Using Neo4j, we learn how to create a data model for graph databases, how to use the Cypher query language to extract data, and how to leverage the power of graphs to run involved queries on very large datasets - the same queries that we could not execute on old-school 'relational' databases.
-First held at Jfokus 2023.
+First held at Jfokus 2023, and then in various universities.

 • Cryptography – From Caesar to modern times